China General Nuclear Power Group: U.S. sanctions

 In August 2019, the U.S. Department of Commerce added CGN to its Entity List, barring U.S. companies from selling products to CGN.
 In its reasoning, the United States Department of Commerce explained that CGN attempted to acquire advanced U.S. nuclear technology to divert to military uses in China".
-Under China's 2017 National Intelligence Law, Chinese citizens and organisations are require to cooperate with Chinese state intelligence organisations.
-The Chinese state-owned China Daily claimed that, "The real aim is to try to thwart the country’s 'Made in China 2025' and was part of the US-China trade war".
+The Chinese state-owned China Daily claimed that, "[T]he real aim is to try to thwart the country’s 'Made in China 2025' and was part of the US-China trade war".
+In November 2020, Donald Trump issued an executive order prohibiting any American company or individual from owning shares in companies that the United States Department of Defense has listed as having links to the People's Liberation Army, which included CGN.
+CGN's proposals to operate two nuclear plants in the UK have received criticism from MPs as a potential threat to national security.
 In September 2021, the Nuclear Regulatory Commission suspended shipments of nuclear materials to CGN on national security grounds.

 Reactor designs

 CGN's first nuclear station uses reactors designed and built by the French National Company, Framatome, specifically the M310 plants at Daya Bay Plant.

 CPR-1000

 On the basis of the M310, CGN developed an improved Generation II pressurized water reactor called CPR-1000.
 CPR-1000 takes a large proportion in all the reactors being built in China.
 The M310 uses as its base design units 5 & 6 of the Gravelines Nuclear Power Station in France.

 The CPR-1000 has a 1086 MWe capacity, a three-loop design and 157 fuel assemblies (active length 12ft), enriched to 4.5% U-235.
 The fuel assembly design is AREVA's 17x17 AFA 3G M5, which can be fabricated in China.
 Other features include has a design life that could extend beyond 40 years and an 18-month fuel cycle.
 It has a digital instrumentation and control system, and is equipped with hydrogen recombiners and containment spray pumps.

 Some CPR-1000 intellectual property rights are retained by Areva, which limits overseas sales potential.